 Ryan Hay is a playwright and theatre director originally from Glasgow, Scotland.
 He graduated from the University of St Andrews with an MA (Hons) in English Literature and is now studying for an MLitt Playwriting and Screenwriting under the tuition of Zinnie Harris and Oliver Emmanuel.
 In addition to making work, Ryan has a proven track record in the Third Sector and is passionate about cultural leadership.
-He is developing an Arts practice which platforms diverse voices and brings performance to communities who are statistically less engaged with the Cultural Sector - this is currently focussed on young people and people from lower-income backgrounds in particular.
+He is developing an Arts practice which is access able to everyone, and creates open spaces where radical conversations can take place.

-Ryan has worked at Paines Plough and the National Theatre of Scotland, and is an alum of the Young Writers' Programme at Edinburgh's Traverse Theatre, where he is also a member of the JMK Young Directors' Group.
+Ryan has worked with Dundee Rep and the National Theatre of Scotland, and is an alum of the Young Writers' Programme at Edinburgh's Traverse Theatre, where he is also a member of the JMK Directors' Group.
 As a writer, his work has been shown at the St Andrews' Byre Theatre, English National Opera (Lillian Baylis House), Sage Gateshead, and to critical acclaim at the Edinburgh Festival Fringe.

 I am delighted to be working with a team of young people embedded within the NTS to co-design a Scotland-wide festival of work for 2018's Year of Young People.
 This position involves working with ten international portfolio companies to shape their work for the FUTUREPROOF festival around communities of young people in ten locations across Scotland, as well as observing and disrupting the processes at the heart of the NTS, to better shape the organisation for its its own future.

 Mermaids: University of St Andrews Performing Arts Fund (Engagement Officer 2018, Costumes Officer 2015)